loxilb-io/loxilbdocs/docs/cmd.md

   ipAddress: 192.168.23.1/32
 ```

-If the URL has param such as adding vlanmember, it must have `metadata`.
+If the URL has param such as adding vlan-member, it must have `metadata`.
 ```
 apiVersion: netlox/v1
 kind: VlanMember